Fiberglass Boat Restoration

 For this reason I tell people that the best wax for your boat will be the wax you are willing to use more often.

-• As easy can get when it comes to waxing your fiberglass boat
+• Easier to use than paste wax products when it comes to waxing your fiberglass boat

 • Formulated for marine use